rehhouari/exchange/README.md

 	// Change the base currency to euro ex.SetBase("EUR")
-	// Get the latest exchange rates with all currencies (Base is EUR) fmt.Println(ex.LatestRatesAll())
+	// Get the latest exchange rates with all currencies (Base is EUR)
+	// exchangerate.host update them at midnight GMT so make sure to cache it till next day fmt.Println(ex.LatestRatesAll())

 	// Get the latest rates with multiple currencies, not all (USD and JPY only)